plutomi/plutomi/runbooks/deploying-new.md

 ### Prerequisites

 Most of the Plutomi infrastructure is managed by Terraform.
-This creates a catch-22 situation where you need to create a few things by hand before you can deploy the application, like an S3 bucket to store the Terraform state files per environment and a DynamoDB table for locking the state file.
+This creates a catch-22 situation where you need to create a few things by hand before you can deploy the application.
+We do not use Terraform Cloud, instead we manage our own [Terraform state using S3 and DynamoDB](https://developer.hashicorp.com/terraform/language/backend/s3).
 It is highly recommended to create a top level `shared` account for these resources, and it is assumed that you have a multi account setup on AWS, one for each environment such as `plutomi-development`, `plutomi-staging`, and `plutomi-production`.
 We will create a role in the `plutomi-shared` account that can be assumed by the other accounts for managing the Terraform state.

 The deployment will create the following: